Michal78900/MapEditorReborn/README.md

 A SCP: Secret Laboratory plugin allowing to spawn and modify various objects.

-[EXILED](https://github.com/Exiled-Team/EXILED) version **2.11.1+** must be installed for this to work.
+[EXILED](https://github.com/Exiled-Team/EXILED) version **2.13.0+** must be installed for this to work.

 Place the "MapEditorReborn.dll" file in your **EXILED/Plugins** folder.

 At the first start of the server with the plugin installed, a folder named **MapEditorReborn** will be created inside **EXILED/Configs** directory.
 This folder is used to store your map schematics files.

 # Features:
-- Spawning all types of Doors, Workstations, Item and Player spawnpoints.
 - Customizable options for all of the objects.
-- A ToolGun which can be used for spawning/deleting objects.
+- A ToolGun which can be used for spawning/deleting/copying/selecting objects.
 - [CustomItems](https://github.com/Exiled-Team/CustomItems) support.
 - Spawning objects inside the Facility without them being displaced due to different layout.
 - Automatically loading a random map each round.
 - Reloading a map when the map file was overwritten.
+- Random rotation each time the object is spawned.
+You can choose that only one axis (for example Y) is affected. **(set rotation to `-1` to make it random)**

+# Spawnable objects:
+- All types of doors (expect gates)
+- Workstations (you can't modify weapons in them)
+- Item spawn points
+- Player spawn points
+- Ragdoll spawn points

 # Default config:
 ```yml